editorandcriticism/editorandcriticism.github.io/books/author-bio.md

 ---
-Author Bio of Steven Hoenisch
+title: Author Bio of Steven Hoenisch
 ---

 ## About the Author